XiangFan49/AME520Fall2022/README.md

   * Do you think lack of movement (think "metaverse") lead us to digest our brains?

 * Next read this text: https://github.com/tejaswigowda/ame520Fall2022/blob/main/READINGS/Dourish%20excerpt%20chap1'HistoryofInteraction.pdf
-  -Answer these questions:
+Answer these questions:

   * Why is understanding the history of interaction important for current designers?
   * How will understanding interaction help us navigate emerging technologies -- AR, XR etc.
   * Can you summarize the history of Human Computer Interaction from this paper (in 2 paragraphs)

 * Please read this text: https://github.com/tejaswigowda/ame520Fall2022/blob/main/READINGS/HCI_Design_Somatics_WITHCOMMENTS_p54-loke-schiphorst-thesomaticturninhuman-computerinteraction.pdf
-  -Can you please answer these:
+Can you please answer these:

   * What does somatics have to offer to the field of HCI?
   * What are the 4 somatic values?